GuiMarion/formantsExtraction/README.md

 ## Author

 This code was realized by Guilhem Marion, PhD student at Laboratoire des Systèmes Perceptifs, ENS, Paris.
-The code can be used and modify and shared as long as a trace of the repository or name remains.
+The code can be used, modify and shared as long as a trace of the repository or name remains.